-To prevent data loss or damage to your on-premises Network Attached Storage (NAS), use Cloud Backup to back up all directories and files.
-Cloud Backup lets you configure flexible backup policies to back up data to the cloud.
-You can also view and restore your data at any time.
+To prevent data loss or damage on your on-premises NAS (a user-created file system), you can use Cloud Backup to back up all directories and files from the NAS.
+Cloud Backup supports flexible backup policies to back up your data to the cloud.
+You can view and restore your data at any time.
 This topic describes how to use Cloud Backup to back up files from an on-premises NAS.

 Prerequisites

-You have activated the Cloud Backup service.
-Although activating Cloud Backup is free of charge, using the NAS backup feature of Cloud Backup incurs Cloud Backup storage capacity fees.
-For more information, see On-premises NAS backup fees.
+You have activated the Alibaba Cloud Cloud Backup service.
+No fees are charged for activating Cloud Backup.
+However, using the NAS backup feature of Cloud Backup incurs Cloud Backup storage capacity fees.
+For more information, see Backup fees for on-premises NAS.

-The on-premises NAS can access Alibaba Cloud over the Internet.
-If Internet access is not available, you must connect the on-premises NAS to an Alibaba Cloud virtual private cloud (VPC) through a leased line or a VPN and configure the required routes (from the on-premises data center to the cloud: 100.64.0.0/10 or 100.64.0.0/11, and 100.96.0.0/11).
+Your on-premises NAS can access Alibaba Cloud over the Internet.
+If an Internet connection is not available, you must connect the on-premises NAS to an Alibaba Cloud VPC using a leased line or VPN, and configure the required routes.
+The routes must allow traffic from your on-premises data center to the cloud CIDR blocks 100.64.0.0/10 or 100.64.0.0/11, and 100.96.0.0/11.
 For more information, see Establish a connection between a VPC and an on-premises data center (single-tunnel mode).

-You have installed a backup client on a local server.
-The local server must be able to communicate with the on-premises NAS and Alibaba Cloud.
+You have installed a backup client on an on-premises server.
+The server must communicate with the on-premises NAS and Alibaba Cloud.

 During on-premises NAS backup and restoration, the maximum length of a single file name is 248 bytes.
-If a file name exceeds this limit, the backup and restoration of that file fails, and the task is marked as partially completed.
+If a file name exceeds this limit, the backup and restore jobs for that file fail, and Cloud Backup marks the parent job as partially completed.

 The shared directory for an on-premises NAS backup cannot end with a dollar sign ($).